lammps/lammps/doc/src/Howto_lammps_gui.rst

 the hotkey `Ctrl-Enter` (`Command-Enter` on macOS), or by clicking on the green "Run" button in the status bar.

-LAMMPS runs in a separate thread, so the GUI stays responsive and is is able to interact with the running calculation and access its data.
+LAMMPS runs in a separate thread, so the GUI stays responsive and is able to interact with the running calculation and access its data.
 It is important to note, that running LAMMPS this way is using the contents of the input buffer for the run (via the